Shiryou/kiranwelle/content/creatonaut-3-guide.md

 To review, a course's hierarchy is: *Unit* &rarr; *Skill* &rarr; *Lesson* &rarr; *Question*

+Be careful not to remove the last skill in a unit or the last question in a lesson, as you will no longer be able to add new ones.

 *Note: For the most part you can ignore the ID numbers shown as they should never be very relevant to creating your course.
 They are an important part of protecting against naming conflicts within your course.
 If you have two units named "Basics," Lingonaut will be able to distinguish between them by using their IDs internally.
 While it's generally best to avoid naming multiple units the same, this gives you the flexibility to replace units without worrying about conflicts.*

 &nbsp;